jignesh13/googlecalendar/README.md

 (4) left side event day animation same as google calendar app

-(5) when date select from top side smooth scroll accroding to him
+(5) when date select from top side smooth scroll accroding to him and many more